Robert Howcott and the Regicides, 1660

 The humble Petition of Robert Howcott

-Humbly Sheweth unto your majestie That your Petitioners Grandfather was servant to his late majestie your Father of Blessed memory nere 20 yeres And your petitioners Father alsoe, whoe lost by the Parliamentary Forces at the last siege of Leicester whilst he was in his majesties service under the Lord of Loughborough above the value of £800 in Cattle and household goods and was long imprisoned, And your petitioner his sonne being Allsoe his servant at ye last siege of Pontifrat Castle under Collonell morrice, until it was yielded up, upon condition for the soldiers to march without any molestation, But when your petitioner with diverse others were gott forth about a mile, they were striped by ye perliament forces as naked as they were borne, And your petitioner ere since hath beene your majesties faithfull subject as my providing Armes in Sir George Boothes busines & powder and Bullets which I have still by me will evidence & I can make appeare if your Majestie require, Discovering alsoe and apprehending Collonell Downes of Hampstead one of ye Judges of our Late Soveraigne your Gracious Father and brought him before your majestie by vertue of warrant from Sir Edward Nicholas, and your majestie ordered your petitioner to cary him before the Lord Generall Monke, whoe gave your petitioner a warrant to carry him to the martiall Generall, Sithense which your petitioner discovered and apprehended Collonell Vincent Potter another of those Judges and had him before the Lord Mayor who sent him to ye Serjant at armes, But your petitioner being servant to one Mr Almery whoe was of nere kin to Collonell Downes that very night turned him out of his house and service wherein he gained more £110 per Annum, soe that your petitioner for noe other Reason But for serving your Majestie is undone without your Gracious Benevolence – All which your petitioner was bound in conseyende & Duety to performe
+Humbly Sheweth unto your majestie That your Petitioners Grandfather was servant to his late majestie your Father of Blessed memory nere 20 yeres And your petitioners Father alsoe, whoe lost by the Parliamentary Forces at the last siege of Leicester whilst he was in his majesties service under the Lord of Loughborough above the value of £800 in Cattle and household goods and was long imprisoned, And your petitioner his sonne being Allsoe his servant at ye last siege of Pontifrat Castle under Collonell morrice, until it was yielded up, upon condition for the soldiers to march without any molestation, But when your petitioner with diverse others were gott forth about a mile, they were striped by ye perliament forces as naked as they were borne, And your petitioner ere since hath beene your majesties faithfull subject as my providing Armes in Sir George Boothes busines & powder and Bullets which I have still by me will evidence & I can make appeare if your Majestie require, Discovering alsoe and apprehending Collonell Downes of Hampstead one of ye Judges of our Late Soveraigne your Gracious Father and brought him before your majestie by vertue of warrant from Sir Edward Nicholas, and your majestie ordered your petitioner to cary him before the Lord Generall Monke, whoe gave your petitioner a warrant to carry him to the martiall Generall, Sithense which your petitioner discovered and apprehended Collonell Vincent Potter another of those Judges and had him before the Lord Mayor who sent him to ye Serjant at armes, But your petitioner being servant to one Mr Almery whoe was of nere kin to Collonell Downes that very night turned him out of his house and service wherein he gained more £110 per Annum, soe that your petitioner for noe other Reason But for serving your Majestie is undone without your Gracious Benevolence – All which your petitioner was bound in conseyense & Duety to performe

-May it therefore please your majestie to grant unto your petitioner, out of your abundant goodness not any Desert of his, The office of a surveighor, waighter or Solicitor in your majesties Custome house in London either by land or water which your gracious Majestie shall please, and which may first become void And emptie, = whoe shall ever pray etc. (3)
+May it therefore please your majestie to grant unto your petitioner, out of your abundant goodness not any Desert of his, The office of a surveighor, waighter or Solicitor in your majesties Custome house in London either by land or water which your gracious Majestie shall please, and which may first become void And emptie, = whoe shall ever pray etc. [3]

-The document is not dated but appears to have been submitted to the King about July 1660.
+The document is not dated but it appears to have been submitted to the King about July 1660.

 Arresting Downes and Potter were not the only efforts Robert made to help track down the King’s enemies.
 On 1 August 1660, Robert Howcott appeared before the House of Lords to report "That one Talley told him, that one Tench brought Irons to the Scaffold at the Murder of the King, and dipped his Handkerchief in the Blood of the King."
-As a result it was ordered that Talley and Tench be summoned to appear before the House of Lords to be examined (4).
-On 13 October 1660, at the trial of another regicide, Hugh Peters (1598-1660), Richard Nunelly testified on that Peters was present at the execution and had ordered Tench, a joiner of Houndsditch, to drive staples into the block so that Charles’ head could be held in place if he should refuse to submit to the executioner (5).
+As a result it was ordered that Talley and Tench be summoned to appear before the House of Lords to be examined.
+[4] On 13 October 1660, at the trial of another regicide, Hugh Peters (1598-1660), Richard Nunelly testified that Peters was present at the execution and had ordered Tench, a joiner of Houndsditch, to drive staples into the block so that Charles’ head could be held in place if he should refuse to submit to the executioner.
+[5]

 People and Events mentioned in the Petition